Last Day of Questions and Voting!!! Keep 'em coming guys!!!

 My employer is Professor Simon Parson – he’s super cool!
 There’s a picture of him in my photos section.

-Favourite thing to do in science I love using the fluorescent microscopes!
+Favourite thing to do in my job: I love using the fluorescent microscopes!

 I study a very special type of motor neurone disease and how it affects the way our blood vessels grow.